icing/mod_tls/README.md

 ## Status

-The current state is compatible with **rustls-ffi v0.14.0** and needs at least Apache 2.4.48 for the necessary infrastructure.
+The current state is compatible with **rustls-ffi v0.14.0 or newer** and needs at least Apache 2.4.48 for the necessary infrastructure.

 `mod_tls` gives you: